websdev/lunch/README.md

 In presentations, [two line breaks](presentation.ejs#L19) will create a new vertical slide.
 [Three line breaks](presentation.ejs#L18) will create a new horizontal slide.

+## Keyboard Shortcuts

+While running the presentation framework, when viewing the slides from your browsers you can use these helpful keyboard shortcuts:

+* <kbd>s</kbd> ('s' key) -> Enters 'presenter' mode, which opens another window showing the current slide, any notes you've added (that shouldn't be displayed), a clock showing the time and how long you've been presenting, and a preview of the next slide
+* <kbd>ESC</kbd> | <kbd>o</kbd> (escape or 'o' key) -> Zooms out to a high level thumbnail view of all the slides

 ## Reading the Slides

 Often times markup-like code is added to the presentations to allow for things like slide "fragments".